 Edmonton councillor defends using $44K in taxpayers' money for MBA degree

 Jon Dziadyk plans to use part of ward budget for 2-year University of Alberta Executive MBA

 Coun.
 Jon Dziadyk had a change of heart Thursday morning and says he will no longer ask taxpayers to partially pay for an Executive MBA at the University of Alberta.

-In a tweet posted Thursday morning, a few hours after CBC reported on his MBA plans, Dziadyk said he will reimburse the City of Edmonton for two-thirds of the tuition — about $44,000 — money he originally intended to take from his ward budget.
+In a tweet posted Thursday morning, a few hours after CBC reported on his MBA plans, Dziadyk said he would reimburse the City of Edmonton for $11,687, money he had already used from his ward budget.

 Edmonton city councillor Jon Dziadyk is defending his decision to use taxpayers money to help cover his $67,000 tuition for an Executive MBA program at the University of Alberta.

 "I do understand that the tuition could be concerning to some people," Dziadyk said.
 "It's an expensive degree."

-The first-term councillor said he was paying 35 per cent of the tuition — about $23,000 — and using his ward budget to cover the rest — about $44,000.
+The first-term councillor said he was paying 35 per cent of the tuition — about $23,000 — and planned to use his ward budget to cover the remaining 65 per cent, or about $44,000.

 Dziadyk said that the ward budget is intended to help a councillor perform his or her duties.